Table of Contents

 - Medical Management

 - Practice Quiz: Intracranial Aneurysm

 What is Intracranial Aneurysm?

-- An intracranial aneurysm is a dilation of the walls pf a cerebral artery that develops as a result of weakness in the arterial wall.
+- An intracranial aneurysm is a dilation of the walls of a cerebral artery that develops as a result of weakness in the arterial wall.

 - Subarachnoid hemorrhage results from a ruptured intracranial aneurysm.

-The pathophysiology of intracranial aneurysm depends on the cause and type of cerebrovascular disorder.
+The pathophysiology of intracranial aneurysms depends on the cause and type of cerebrovascular disorder.